We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 - IP Rating: IP57

 The Jabra Elite Active 75t earbuds are engineered for an active lifestyle.
 They come with a good IP rating, a 2-year warranty, and are well-reviewed for durability as well.
-As such, these buds are our top choice for most durable headphones for working out.
+As such, these true wireless earbuds are our top choice for most durable headphones for working out.

 The Jabra Elite Active 75t earbuds are made from durable ABS plastic.
 They have a layer of silicone rubber that protects them against dust, sweat, and the elements.
 And with an IP rating of IP57, you can even take these buds for a quick dip in up to 1m of water for 30 minutes.